torquefi/torque_docs/docs/resources/05_contribute.md

 - **Inclusive**: Everyone is welcome.
 Our strength lies in our diversity.

 We champion decentralization not just in technology but in our approach to project management and governance.
 By aligning around common goals, we can critically assess projects, establish accountability, and ensure their successful delivery. -->

-## Join Us

-If our values align with yours, reach out to us on our [chat](https://t.me/torquefi) and we look forward to your contributions.